Why Transfer Files from One Cloud to Another?

 Basically, you could move files from one cloud to other cloud with this method.
 But it costs you a lot of time to download and upload and such a process can be really slow when the network speed runs slowly.

-But don’t worry, the following parts will introduce a free third-party tool, MultCloud, a free cloud to cloud transfer manager, to help you copy files between cloud services with 3 top ways without using downloading and uploading process.
+But don’t worry, the following parts will introduce a free third-party tool--MultCloud, a free cloud file transfer manager, to help you copy files between cloud services with 3 top ways without using downloading and uploading process.

-Top Ways: Migrate Files between Cloud Drives with MultCloud
+Top Ways: Move Files between Cloud Services with MultCloud

-MultCloud is a free multiple cloud manager and it provides file transfer service from one cloud to another with a file selection option that lets you select the files and folders you want to transfer.
+MultCloud, as a free multiple cloud storage manager, provides file transfer from one cloud to another with a file selection option that lets you select the files and folders you want to transfer.
 Not only that, you can also select the desired destination folder to transfer all your files to another cloud storage service.
-Using this way your files will be as well organized as if they were stored in the previous cloud storage service.
+Using this way to manage clouds, your files will be as well organized as if they were stored in the previous cloud storage service.

 Before You Do:

 1. Sign up first.
-If you do not want to create one account, you could click “Experience without signing up" to get one temp account to have a try.
+If you do not want to create one account, you could click “Try without signing up" to get one temp account to have a try.

-2. Click on “Add Clouds” button and add OneDrive and Google Drive to MultCloud one by one.
+2. Click on “Add Cloud” button and add OneDrive and Google Drive to MultCloud one by one.

-After everything above is ready, you could move files between cloud services with MultCloud by using "Cloud Explorer" and "Cloud Transfer" utility.
+After everything above is ready, you could move files between cloud services with MultCloud by using drag & drop, “Copy” or “Copy to” and "Cloud Transfer".